progromeryan/all-in-one/books/System Design Interview - An Insider's Guide/Chapter 14: Design Youtube.md

 - Candidate: Can we leverage some of the existing cloud infrastructures provided by Amazon, Google, or Microsoft?
 - Interviewer: That is a great question.
 Building everything from scratch is unrealistic for most companies, it is recommended to leverage some of the existing cloud services.

-## requirements
+## 1.2 Requirements

-- upload videos
+- Upload videos
-- smooth video streaming
+- Smooth video streaming
-- change video quality
+- Change video quality
-- low infrastructure cost
+- Low infrastructure cost
-- availability, scalability, reliability
+- Availability, scalability, reliability
-- mobile apps, web browser, smart TV
+- Mobile apps, web browser, smart TV

-## back of the envelope estimation
+## 1.3 Back of the envelope estimation

 - 5 million DAU
-- users watch 5 videos per day
+- Users watch 5 videos per day
 - 10% users upload 1 video per day
-- average video size is 300 MB
+- Average video size is 300 MB
-- daily storage: 5 million _ 10% _ 200 MB = 150 TB
+- Daily storage: 5 million \* 10% \* 200 MB = 150 TB
 - CDN cost
-  - when CDN serves a video, you are charged by CDN
+  - When CDN serves a video, you are charged by CDN
   - Amazon CDN CloudFront $0.02/GB
   - 5 million \* 5 videos \* 0.3 GM \* 0.02 = $150000 / day

 ![img](assets/14-2.png)

-on-demand pricing for data transfer to the Internet (per GB)
+> on-demand pricing for data transfer to the Internet (per GB)

 # Step 2: Propose high-level design and get buy-in

 ![img](assets/14-3.png)

-## client
+## 2.1 Client

-- watch YouTube on computer, mobile phone, smartTV
+- Watch YouTube on computer, mobile phone, smartTV

-## CDN
+## 2.2 CDN

-- videos are stored in CDN
+- **Videos are stored in CDN**
-- when play a video, it is streamed from the CDN
+- When play a video, it is **streamed from the CDN**

-## API servers
+## 2.3 API servers

-- everything else except video streaming goes through API servers
+- Everything else except video streaming goes through API servers
-- feed recommendation
+- Feed recommendation
-- generate video upload URL
+- Generate video upload URL
-- update metadata db, cache, user signup...
+- Update metadata db, cache, user sign up...

-## video uploading flow
+## 2.4 Video uploading flow

 ![img](assets/14-4.png)

-### components
+### 2.4.1 Components

-- user: a user watches YouTube
+- User: a user watches YouTube
-- load balancer: distributes request to API servers
+- Load balancer: distributes request to API servers
 - API servers
-- Metadata db
+- Metadata DB (video)
-  - video metadata are stored in db
+  - Video metadata are stored in DB
-  - it is sharded and replicated
+  - It is sharded and replicated
-- metadata cache
+- Metadata cache
-  - video metadata and user object are cached
+  - Video metadata and user object are cached
-- original storage
+- Original storage
-  - a blob storage system
+  - A blob storage system
-  - store original videos
+  - Store original videos
   - A Binary Large Object (BLOB) is a collection of binary data stored as a single entity in a database management system
-- transcoding servers
+- Transcoding servers
-  - video encoding
+  - Video encoding
-  - convert a video format fo other formats (MPEG, HLS...) to provide the best video streams for different devices and bandwidth capabilities
+  - Convert a video format fo other formats (MPEG, HLS...) to provide the best video streams for different devices and bandwidth capabilities
-- transcoded storage
+- Transcoded storage
-  - blob storage that stores transcoded video files
+  - Blob storage that stores transcoded video files
 - CDN
-  - video are cached in CDN
+  - Video are cached in CDN
-- completion queue
+- Completion queue
-  - message queue
+  - Message queue
-  - stores information about video transcoding completion events
+  - Stores information about video transcoding completion events
-- completion handler
+- Completion handler
-  - a list of workers
+  - A list of workers
-  - pull event from completion queue
+  - Pull event from completion queue
-  - update metadata cache and db
+  - Update metadata cache and db

-### Flow a: upload the actual video
+### 2.4.2 Flow A: upload the actual video

-1. upload video
-2. update video metadata

 ![img](assets/14-5.png)

-1. videos are uploaded to original storage
+1. Videos are uploaded to original storage
-2. transcoding servers fetch videos from original storage and start transcoding
+2. Transcoding servers fetch videos from original storage and start transcoding
 3. When transcoding is complete
-   1. transcoded videos are sent to transcoded storage
+   1. Transcoded videos are sent to transcoded storage
-      1. transcoded videos are distributed to CDN
+      1. Transcoded videos are distributed to CDN
-   2. transcoding completion events are queued in the completion queue
+   2. Transcoding completion events are queued in the completion queue
-      1. completion handler (workers) pull event data from the queue
+      1. Completion handler (workers) pull event data from the queue
-      2. completion handler updates metadata db and cache
+      2. Completion handler updates metadata db and cache
 4. API servers inform client that video is successfully uploaded and is ready for streaming

-### flow b: update the metadata
+### 2.4.3 Flow B: update the metadata

 ![img](assets/14-6.png)

-- while a video is uploaded to original storage, client in parallel sends request to update video metadata
+- While a video is uploaded to original storage, client in parallel sends request to update video metadata
-- request contains video metadata like file name, size, format...
+- Request contains video metadata like file name, size, format...
 - API servers update the metadata cache and db

-## video streaming flow
+## 2.5 Video streaming flow

-### download and streaming
+### 2.5.1 Download and streaming

-- download: whole video is copied to device
+- Download: whole video is copied to device
-- streaming
+- Streaming
-  - device continuously receives video streams from remote source videos
+  - Device continuously receives video streams from remote source videos
-  - load a little bit of data at a time
+  - Load a little bit of data at a time
-  - watch videos immediately and continuously
+  - Watch videos immediately and continuously

-### Streaming protocol
+### 2.5.2 Streaming protocol

-- standard way to control data transfer for video streaming
+- Standard way to control data transfer for video streaming
-- popular streaming protocols:
+- Popular streaming protocols:
   - MPEG-DASH: moving picture experts group - dynamic adaptive streaming over HTTP
   - Apple HLS: HTTP Live Streaming
   - Microsoft smooth streaming
   - Adobe HTTP Dynamic Streaming (HDS)
-- videos are streamed from CDN
+- Videos are streamed from CDN
-- server closest to you will deliver the video
+- Server closest to you will deliver the video
-- little latency
+- Little latency

 ![IMG](assets/14-7.png)

 # Step 3: Design deep dive

-## Video transcoding
+## 3.1 Video transcoding

-### why video transcoding is important
+### 3.1.1 Why video transcoding is important

-- raw video consumes large storage
+- Raw video consumes large storage
-- devices and browsers only support certain types of video formats. video need to be encoded to different formats for compatibility reasons
+- **Devices and browsers only support certain types of video formats.** Video need to be encoded to different formats for compatibility reasons
-- deliver high resolution video to high network bandwidth users; deliver low resolution video to low network bandwidth users
+- Deliver high resolution video to high network bandwidth users.
+Deliver low resolution video to low network bandwidth users
-- network conditions can change, like mobile.
+- Network conditions can change, like mobile.
 Switching video quality feature is necessary.

-### encoding formats contains two parts
+### 3.1.2 Encoding formats contains two parts

-- container
+- Container
-  - a basket contains video file, audio, metadata
+  - A basket contains video file, audio, metadata
-  - can tell the container format by file extension, like .avi, .mov, .mp4
+  - Can tell the container format by file extension, like .avi, .mov, .mp4
-- codec
+- Codec
-  - compression and decompression algorithms
+  - Compression and decompression algorithms
-  - reduce video size while preserving video quality
+  - Reduce video size while preserving video quality
   - H.264, VP9, HEVC

-## directed acyclic graph model (DAG)
+## 3.2 Directed acyclic graph model (DAG)

-### requirements
+### 3.2.1 Requirements

-- transcoding is time-consuming
+- Transcoding is time-consuming
-- content creators have different requirements, like watermarks
+- Content creators have different requirements, like watermarks
-- different video processing pipeline
+- Different video processing pipeline
-- maintain high parallelism
+- Maintain high parallelism
-- define tasks to execute
+- Define tasks to execute

-### DAG (facebook)
+### 3.2.2 DAG (facebook)

 ![IMG](assets/14-8.png)

-- define tasks in stages so they can be executed sequentially or parallelly
+- Define tasks in stages so they can be executed sequentially or parallelly
-- video tasks
+- Video tasks
-  - inspection
+  - Inspection
-    - videos have good quality
+    - Videos have good quality
-    - not malformed
+    - Not malformed
-  - video encodings
+  - Video encodings
-    - videos are converted to support different resolutions, codec...
+    - Videos are converted to support different resolutions, codec...
-  - thumbnail
+  - Thumbnail
-    - can be uploaded by a user or automatically generated
+    - Can be uploaded by a user or automatically generated
-  - watermark
+  - Watermark
-    - an image overlay contains identifying info about the video
+    - An image overlay contains identifying info about the video

 ![img](assets/14-9.png)

-## video transcoding architecture
+## 3.3 Video transcoding architecture

 ![img](assets/14-10.png)

-### preprocessor
+### 3.3.1 Preprocessor

 ![img](assets/14-11.png)

-- video splitting
+- Video splitting
-  - video stream is split into smaller group of pictures (GOP) alignment
+  - Video stream is split into smaller **group of pictures (GOP)** alignment
   - GOP is a chunk of frames arranged in a specific order
-  - each chunk is an independently playable unit
+  - Each chunk is an independently playable unit
-  - each chunk is a few seconds in length
+  - Each chunk is a few seconds in length
-- some old devices or browsers do not support video splitting. preprocessor split video by GOP alignment for them.
+- Some old devices or browsers do not support video splitting.
+Preprocessor split video by GOP alignment for them.
 - DAG generation
-  - processor generates DAG based on configuration files client programmers write
+  - Processor generates DAG based on configuration files client programmers write
-- cache data
+- Cache data
-  - preprocessor is a cache for segmented videos
+  - Preprocessor is a cache for segmented videos
-  - preprocessor stores GOPs and metadata in temporary storage
+  - Preprocessor stores GOPs and metadata in temporary storage
-  - if encoding fails, system can use persisted data for retry
+  - If encoding fails, system can use persisted data for retry

 ![img](assets/14-12.png)
 ![img](assets/14-13.png)

-simplified DAG representation, has 2 nodes and 1 edge.
+> Simplified DAG representation, has 2 nodes and 1 edge.
 The DAG is generated from the two configurations files.

-### DAG scheduler
+### 3.3.2 DAG scheduler

 ![img](assets/14-14.png)

 ![img](assets/14-15.png)

 - DAG scheduler splits a DAG graph into stages of tasks and put them in the task queue in the resource manager.
-- split original video into 2 stages
+- Split original video into 2 stages
-  - stage 1: video, audio, metadata
+  - Stage 1: video, audio, metadata
-  - stage 2: video -> video encoding, thumbnail. audio -> audio encoding
+  - Stage 2: video -> video encoding, thumbnail. audio -> audio encoding

-### Resource manager
+### 3.3.3 Resource manager

 ![img](assets/14-16.png)
 ![img](assets/14-17.png)

-#### Functions and Components
+#### 3.3.3.1 Functions and Components

-- resource allocation
+- Resource allocation
-- contains 3 queues and a task scheduler
+- Contains 3 queues and a task scheduler
-- task queue
+- Task queue
-  - priority queue
+  - Priority queue
-  - contains tasks to be executed
+  - Contains tasks to be executed
-- worker queue
+- Worker queue
-  - priority queue
+  - Priority queue
-  - worker utilization info
+  - Worker utilization info
-- running queue
+- Running queue
-  - currently running tasks info
+  - Currently running tasks info
-  - workers info
+  - Workers info
-- task scheduler
+- Task scheduler
-  - pick optimal task/worker
+  - Pick optimal task/worker
-  - instruct the chosen task worker to execute the job
+  - Instruct the chosen task worker to execute the job

-#### Workflow
+#### 3.3.3.2 Workflow

-1. task scheduler gets the highest priority task from the task queue
+1. Task scheduler gets the highest priority task from the task queue
-2. task scheduler gets the optimal task worker to run the task from the worker queue
+2. Task scheduler gets the optimal task worker to run the task from the worker queue
-3. task scheduler instructs the chosen task worker to run the task
+3. Task scheduler instructs the chosen task worker to run the task
-4. task scheduler binds the task/worker info and puts it in the running queue
+4. Task scheduler binds the task/worker info and puts it in the running queue
-5. task scheduler removes the job from the running queue once the job is done
+5. Task scheduler removes the job from the running queue once the job is done

-### Task workers
+### 3.3.4 Task workers

 ![img](assets/14-18.png)
 ![img](assets/14-19.png)